Decline and revival

-For the first half century or so of European settlement, the Māori language was a common way of communicating.
-Early settlers had to learn to speak the language if they wished to trade with Māori because settlers were dependent on Māori for many things at this time.
+For the first half-century or so of European settlement, the Māori language was a common way of communicating.
+Early settlers were dependent on Māori for many things and had to learn to speak the language if they wished to trade with them.

 Source: Statistics New Zealand 2006 Census

 As more settlers arrived, the need for written communication in Māori grew.
 Missionaries first attempted to write down the Māori language in 1814.
 Professor Samuel Lee of Cambridge University worked with the chief Hongi Hika and his junior relative Waikato to systematise the written language in 1820.
 Literacy and expanded numeracy were two exciting new concepts that Māori took up enthusiastically.
 In the 1820s missionaries reported that Māori all over the country were teaching each other to read and write, using materials such as charcoal and leaves, carved wood and the cured skins of introduced animals when no paper was available.

 Up to the 1870s, and in some areas for several decades after that, it was not unusual for government officials, missionaries and other prominent Pākehā (European New Zealanders) to speak Māori.
 Growing up with Māori youngsters, their children were among the most fluent European speakers and writers of Māori.
 Particularly in rural areas, interaction between Māori and Pākehā was constant.

 Pākehā were in the majority by the early 1860s and English became the dominant language of New Zealand.
 Increasingly, te reo was confined to Māori communities that lived separately from Pākehā.